ton-community/ton-docs/docs/v3/guidelines/dapps/asset-processing/jettons.md

 `Jetton wallets` should not be confused with blockchain wallets used for storing only the Toncoin asset (e.g., v3R2 wallets, highload wallets).
 Jetton wallets are dedicated to managing specific jetton types.

 ### Jetton wallet deployment
 When `transferring jettons` between wallets, transactions require TON to cover network **gas fees**.
 The recipient does not need to deploy a jetton wallet beforehand.
-If the sender has enough TON to cover fees, the recipient’s jetton wallet will be deployed automatically.
+If the sender has enough TON to cover fees, the recipient's jetton wallet will be deployed automatically.

 ### Retrieving jetton wallet addresses for a given user
 To get the `address` of a `jetton wallet` using the `owner address` (the TON wallet address), the `jetton main contract` provides the `get_wallet_address(slice owner_address)` method.